 The biggest difference is that IEPs have specific processes in place to ensure the school is providing the right support.
 These processes ensure they are following through on the support they should be providing.
 504s do not have these rules so there are no safeguards to ensure that the school is providing the right support.

 Oftentimes when you suggest special education to a school, they will do an evaluation.
-Afterwards they come back and say the child doesn’t qualify for an IEP, but they will qualify for a 504.
-They do this because they know it’s easier to offer a 504, and it doesn’t cost them any money.
-Also, there are fewer repercussions if they do not follow through on it.
+Afterwards they may come back and say the child doesn’t qualify for an IEP, but they will qualify for a 504.
+Sometimes when they do this it’s the correct approach for your child.
+Unfortunately all too often this offer is made because they know it’s easier to offer a 504, and it doesn’t cost them any money.
+There are fewer legal restrictions to make sure they follow the 504, which means less work to implement.
 While it is a violation of the ADA if they do not abide by it, not following through requires the parents to file a discrimination complaint in order to get the school to comply.
 Not everybody is up to the task.

 This is why it is really important to understand what qualifies a student for an IEP.
 If you have reviewed the special education law, and you feel your child should have an IEP, then you have to fight to get it.
 You have to build a case that shows they are eligible.
 If you cannot convince the school, hire a special ed advocate or lawyer so they can help you fight.